wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

 = 2.10 =
 Enhanced WPML and new Polylang support.
 "Attached" Media/Assistant table view.
-Three other enhancements, twelve fixes.
+Five other enhancements, thirteen fixes.

 == Other Notes ==